 Beauty is not necessarily Osaka’s strength.
 There is not a place here that can even remotely compare to the traditional Japanese charm you find in Kyoto.
 If you would rather go temple hopping, then Kyoto is the place for you.
 Osaka, on the other hand, is the complete opposite.
 As a modern city, there are concrete blocks everywhere you look.

 Osaka is a paradise for street food fans.
 Food in general, is a big deal in Japan, but Osaka is considered the culinary capital of the country.
 There are a few Japanese culinary specialties that originated from Osaka, such as the Okonomiyaki and Takoyaki.
-(We will tell you more about what they are exactly and why you should try it further in this blog article.)
+(We will tell you more about what they are exactly and why you should try it further in this travel guide.)

 The inhabitants of Osaka have the reputation of being “more rebellious” – if you could say that about the Japanese people at all.
 And yes, we have to admit that you do notice this when walking through the streets of Osaka.
 The city of Osaka is pretty crazy and you’ll definitely notice this when standing in front of the oversized neon signs at Dōtonbori.